PMR2/pmr2.oauth/pmr2/oauth/README.rst

     </p>
     ...

 The link leads to the view form.
-There should be three actions with corresponding buttons::
+There should be some actions with corresponding buttons::

     >>> request = PMR2TestRequest()